iterative/dvc.org/content/docs/command-reference/metrics/index.md

 In contrast to continuous metrics,
 [scalar metrics](/doc/command-reference/metrics) should be stored in a hierarchical files.
-Unlike its `dvc plot` counterpart, `dvc metrics diff` can report the numeric difference between the metrics in different experiments, for example an `AUC` metrics that is `0.801807` and gets increase by `+0.037826`:
+Unlike its `dvc plots` counterpart, `dvc metrics diff` can report the numeric difference between the metrics in different experiments, for example an `AUC` metrics that is `0.801807` and gets increase by `+0.037826`: